AlexisD02/Student-s-Union-Shop/README.md

 This website allows the shopper to browse the firm's range of products and services, view product photos or images, and view product pricing information.
 Customers can shop online using a variety of computers and devices, including desktops, laptops, tablets, and smartphones.

+1. Home (index.html)

+Provides video content in the form of an iFrame embedded on YouTube

+2. Products (products.html)

+Provides access to all products (t-shirts, hoodies, and jumpers).
+Using sessionStorage can present the functionality to click the product for more details.
+Functionality to browse products using anchor tags to navigate to parts of a web page.

+3. Cart (cart.html)

+4. Item (item.html)

+The items page can only be accessed by clicking on an item in the products view.

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop_